Nu-Clear Sounds: Release and promotion

 The music video for "Numbskull" premiered for The Jo Whiley Show on 5 May 1999.
 Directed by Darran Tiernan, the video features people having sex in a hotel room, amidst blood and drugs and a naked Wheeler.
+Author Dave Thompson wrote in his book Alternative Rock (2000) that these depictions got the video banned by TV broadcasters across Europe.
 In June 1999, the band played a few showcase shows in the US and three UK shows, leading up to a performance at the Glastonbury Festival.
 Ash played a few European festivals and a show in Ireland in September.
 After originally being scheduled for release in June and then in August, Nu-Clear Sounds, which included the bonus track "A Life Less Ordinary", was eventually released in the US on 28 September 1999 through DreamWorks Records.
 Garbage drummer Butch Vig re-sequenced the order of the songs and remixed "Jesus Says", "Wildsurf" and "Folk Song" for the release.
 Vig got involved after he had approached the band; he was found of the album and played it every night before Garbage went on stage.
 They planned to promote it with a US tour in October, however, the A&R person at DreamWorks left, resulting in the tour being shortened to three shows.

 Ash's first compilation album Intergalactic Sonic 7″s (2003) included "Jesus Says", "Wildsurf" and "Numbskull".
 Their second compilation album The Best of Ash (2011) included "Wildsurf".
 "Jesus Says", "Wildsurf", and "Numbskull" were released on 7" vinyl as part of '94–'04 The 7" Singles Box Set (2019).
 The band's third compilation album Teenage Wildlife: 25 Years of Ash (2020) included "Projects", "Jesus Says" and "Wildsurf".
 BMG released Nu-Clear Sounds on CD in 2019.

 Reception

 Nu-Clear Sounds was met with generally positive reviews from music critics.
 AllMusic reviewer Jason Ankeny said that while the album "lacks the immediate appeal" of 1977, "over the course of repeated listens it emerges as the group's most bracing effort to date".
 He further wrote that Hatherley "galvanizes ...
 Wheeler's songs, giving them a dimension and scope they previously lacked".
 Sylvia Patterson of NME noted two of the songs are "completely unlistenable to anyone over the age of 15", which "only serve to make 'Nu-Clear Sounds' the very first 'mainstream' rock'n'roll record of 1998 to do its job properly".
 Wall of Sound's Russell Hall wrote the album sees Ash "building upon the joyous abandon and hook-laden melodies" that exemplified their debut.
+Thompson praised the band for refining their sound while at the same time including elements of other genres to make a "new clear sound of explosive power."
 CMJ New Music Report writer Cherly Botchick said the band provided "its tunes with the kind of pop star impudence that only the English can pull off with such magnetic results".